Virginia Blue Bells

 How does the ERFC retirement plan work?

 The ERFC 2001 Tier 2 plan is a pension offered to FCPS employees hired on or after July 1, 2017.
-A pension is a lifetime benefit.
 Unlike 403(b) or 457(b) plans that end when the money you contributed runs out, ERFC gives you monthly payments from the month you retire until your death.

 Can you explain the relationship between ERFC and VRS?